 Why Should HR Schedule a Second Interview?

 7 Good Reasons HR Should Hold Second—and Even Third—Interviews

 A second interview with a job candidate can tell you much that you need to know to assess your candidate’s qualifications and cultural fit.

-- You will want to add to the group of employees who initially interviewed the candidate.
-While in a first interview, the candidate may have met HR staff, the hiring manager, and a couple of others, at a second interview, you will want to add more coworkers.
+You will want to add to the group of employees who initially interviewed the candidate.
+While in a first interview, the candidate may have met HR staff, the hiring manager, and a couple of others.
+At a second interview, you will want to add more coworkers.
 Your interviewers should also include the hiring manager and HR staff again plus the executive responsible for the department.

 You are allowing many employees to have input into vetting the qualifications and interaction of the potential employee.
-It is good because the more employees who own and share responsibility for the hire the better.
+This is good because the more employees who own and share responsibility for the hire the better.
 They will be invested in the new employee’s success.

-- A second interview tends to last a half to a full day.
+A second interview tends to last a half to a full day.
 Consequently, your team can assess whether the individual remains the person they thought they met at the first interview.
 People are competent at projecting an image of who they are for a couple of hours, but most individuals cannot fake an image for a whole day.
-In this time frame, your team will also take the applicant out for a meal, and this gives you another level of insight into the candidate’s manners, social competence, and interpersonal interaction skills.
+In this time frame, your team also will take the applicant out for a meal, and this gives you another level of insight into the candidate’s manners, social competence, and interpersonal interaction skills.

 During a second interview, he should be able to tell you his ideas for the position and what he can contribute if selected for the job.
 He ought to be able to draw a line between his skills and experience and the needs of the position.

-Candidates ask questions that range from why the current employee left to what will be your expectations of them in the job.
+Candidates ask questions that range from why the former employee left to what will be your expectations of them in the job.
 They ask about opportunities for professional development and further career growth.
 You need to prepare detailed answers so that both parties are doing their part in determining if the match is a good fit.

-- If you ask your candidates to complete a job-related test or assignment prior to the interview, this is when you hear and see the results of the candidate’s efforts.
+If you ask your candidates to complete a job-related test or assignment prior to the interview, this is when you hear and see the results of the candidate’s efforts.
 Increasing in popularity, a job-related test or assignment provides insight into how the candidate approaches work.

-actual test.
-For example, a tech employee is asked to solve a problem on a whiteboard or a customer support candidate is asked to respond to several customer emails.
+You can assess creativity, follow-through, thoroughness, experience and a variety of other personal and professional characteristics.
+In some settings, the second interview can involve the actual test.
+For example, a tech employee is asked to solve a problem on a whiteboard, or a customer support candidate is asked to respond to several customer emails.

-- Increasingly, in the competition for employees with scarce skills, the second interview is an opportunity to market your organization to the candidate.
+Increasingly, in the competition for employees with scarce skills, the second interview is an opportunity to market your organization to the candidate.
 Use the second interview to demonstrate what life is like working for your company.
 Let your current employees share stories about the company.
 Stories illuminate your culture and provide a sense of the work environment and its challenges and expectations.